-- 1. When may the PHA conduct an interim?
+1. When must the PHA conduct an interim for an increase in income?

-- 2. When may the family request an interim?

-- 3. When an assisted family splits up, the voucher goes to:
+- 2. When may the family request an interim? - 3.
+When an assisted family splits up, the voucher goes to: - a.
+Whoever notifies the agency about the breakup - b.
+Whoever is left in the assisted unit - c.
+Whoever originally signed up for the assistance - d.
+It's up to the PHA, depending on the policy stated in their administrative plan - 4.
+If a housing quality standards deficiency caused by the family is life-threatening, the family must correct the defect within no more than 48 hours. - a.
+True - b.
+False - 5.
+According to HUD regulations, if a family moved on July 10, they could not receive rental assistance in their new unit until August 1 in order to prevent duplicative housing assistance payments. - a.
+True - b.
+False

+- 6. If a family wants to move to a new unit, the family must:

 - a.
-Whoever notifies the agency about the breakup
+Notify the PHA only of the move

 - b.
-Whoever is left in the assisted unit
+Notify the owner only of the move

 - c.
-Whoever originally signed up for the assistance
+Notify the PHA and the owner before the move

 - d.
-It's up to the PHA, depending on the policy stated in their administrative plan

-- 4. If a housing quality standards deficiency caused by the family is life-threatening, the family must correct the defect within no more than 48 hours.
+No notification is necessary

+- 7. The PHA may not charge the owner for an initial inspection of the unit.

 - a.
 True

 - b.
 False

-- 5. According to HUD regulations, if a family moved on July 10, they could not receive rental assistance in their new unit until August 1 in order to prevent duplicative housing assistance payments.
+- 8. For an interim recertifications, when a family reports timely, increases in the family's share are effective the first of the month following the required 30-day notice period.

 - a.
 True

 - b.
 False

-- 6. If a family wants to move to a new unit, the family must:
+- 9. For an interim recertifications, when the family reports timely, rent decreases are effective the first of the month after the change.

 - a.
-Notify the PHA only of the move

-- b.
-Notify the owner only of the move

-- c.
-Notify the PHA and the owner before the move

-- d.
-No notification is necessary

-- 7. The PHA may not charge the owner for an initial inspection of the unit.

-- a.
 True

 - b.
 False

-- 8. At interim recertifications, increases in the family's share are always effective the first of the month following the required 30-day notice period.
+- 10. If the family fails to report a change in family income or composition that would result in a rent increase, the PHA must implement any resulting rent increases retroactively to the first of the month following the date of the change.

 - a.
 True

 - b.
 False

-- 9. Periodic annual or biennial unit inspections are required by HUD, even if the owner does not request a rent increase.
+- 11. Periodic annual or biennial unit inspections are required by HUD, even if the owner does not request a rent increase.

 - a.
 True

 - b.
 False

-- 10. A family may move to a new unit if the assisted lease for the old unit has been terminated.
+- 12. A family may move to a new unit if the assisted lease for the old unit has been terminated.

 - a.
 True

 - b.
 False

-- 11. The tenant may terminate the lease without notice, and the PHA must reissue the voucher to allow the family to move.
+- 13. The tenant may terminate the lease without notice, and the PHA must reissue the voucher to allow the family to move.

 - a.
 True

 - b.
 False

-- 12. If the family moves from the unit without notice to the PHA or owner, the owner is only entitled to the HAP through the date that the family moved.
+- 14. If the family moves from the unit without notice to the PHA or owner, the owner is only entitled to the HAP through the date that the family moved.

 - a.
 True

 - b.
 False